Connecticut paid family leave

 In 2019, Connecticut was the seventh state (along with Washington D.C.), to adopt a Paid Family and Medical Leave Act (PFMLA).
 Many residents of Connecticut will now be able to take advantage of paid family and medical leaves beginning January 1, 2022.
 Paid leave isn’t just for newborns, the employees can use the benefit for a number of reasons, including to care for their family members or for their own health.

-Like other state paid leave benefits, eligibility is determined by where the person works, not their location.
+Like other state-paid leave benefits, eligibility is determined by where the person works, not their location.
 Residents who live in New York and New Jersey for work are not eligible.
 These workers might be eligible for New York and New Jersey’s respective paid family leave laws.

-Maternity leave in CT in 2023-2023
+Maternity leave in CT in 2024

 How many weeks of paid family leave do I get?